Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Results for a larger sample size

 \section{Results for a larger sample size}

-In the simulation studies of the main paper, and thus far in the Supplementary Material, we have considered only samples of size $n=10,000$, both for consistency and to ensure the sample sizes were of a similar order to that of the wave height application in Section~\ref{subsec:waves}.
-We now provide results for simulated data sets of size $n=100,000$ to check the reliability of the procedure for different sample sizes.
+In the simulation studies of the main paper, and thus far in this Supplementary Material, we have considered only samples of size $n=10,000$, both for consistency and to ensure the sample sizes were of a similar order to that of the wave height application in Section~\ref{subsec:waves} of the main paper.
+We now provide results for simulated datasets of size $n=100,000$ to check the reliability of the procedure for different sample sizes.
 Estimates of the set $G$ over 100 iterations for the three copula models studied in Section~\ref{subsec:simulationStudy} of the main paper are shown in Figure~\ref{fig:Gexample_n100000}; all tuning parameters are fixed as in Section~\ref{subsec:simulationStudy}.
 The spline degrees chosen by our algorithm are summarised in Table~\ref{tab:splineResultsn100000}.

 The results in Figure~\ref{fig:Gexample_n100000} and Table~\ref{tab:splineResultsn100000} show that the tuning parameters we have selected give reasonable results when the sample size is increased to $100,000$.
 For all three copula types, the variance of our estimates has decreased compared to the results for samples of size $10,000$.
 When considering the degree of the splines chosen in the GAM component of the method, it is noticeable that the most appropriate linear splines are chosen more often for the logistic model when the sample size is increased.
 It is also reassuring that non-linear options are chosen more often for the Gaussian model as the sample size is increased, although the effect of sample size on the choice of spline degree appears negligible in the inverted logistic case.